Acne sucks for both your physical and mental health.

 As with most GPs, I generally refer patients with severe acne to a dermatologist.
-These specialists are experts in severe skin conditions who are permitted to prescribe strong medications, such as Roaccutane capsules.
+These specialists are experts in severe skin conditions and can prescribe strong medications, such as Roaccutane capsules.

 Roaccutane is a type of retinoid that reduces the amount of sebum (oil) your skin produces.
 The treatment effectively starves bacteria of its energy source while unblocking your pores and reducing inflammation.

-Up to 85% of patients notice a dramatic improvement to their skin over 6-12 months.
+Up to 85% of patients notice a dramatic improvement in their skin over 6-12 months.

 Unfortunately, the medication comes with potential sides effects, such as:

 - Acne flare-ups within the first few weeks of taking.